Pomax/BezierInfo-2/docs/chapters/abc/content.en-GB.md

 These three values A, B, and C allow us to derive an important identity formula for quadratic and cubic Bézier curves: for any point on the curve with some `t` value, the ratio of distances from A to B and B to C is fixed: if some `t` value sets up a C that is 20% away from the start and 80% away from the end, then _it doesn't matter where the start, end, or control points are_; for that `t` value, `C` will *always* lie at 20% from the start and 80% from the end point.
 Go ahead, pick an on-curve point in either graphic and then move all the other points around: if you only move the control points, start and end won't move, and so neither will C, and if you move either start or end point, C will move but its relative position will not change.

 So, how can we compute `C`?
-We start with our observation that `C` always lies somewhere between the start and ends points, so logically `C` will have a function that interpolates between those two coordinates:
+We start with our observation that `C` always lies somewhere between the start and end points, so logically `C` will have a function that interpolates between those two coordinates:

 \[
   C = u(t) \cdot P_{start} + (1-u(t)) \cdot P_{end}
 \]

 If we can figure out what the function `u(t)` looks like, we'll be done.
-Although we do need to remember that this `u(t)` will have a different for depending on whether we're working with quadratic or cubic curves.
+Although we do need to remember that this `u(t)` will have a different form depending on whether we're working with quadratic or cubic curves.
 [Running through the maths](https://mathoverflow.net/questions/122257/finding-the-formula-for-bezier-curve-ratios-hull-point-point-baseline) (with thanks to Boris Zbarsky) shows us the following two formulae:

 \[
   u(t)_{quadratic} = \frac{(1-t)^2}{t^2 + (1-t)^2}